-Spirulina is a winner as algae which is the best nutritional and nutraceutical product.
+Spirulina is a winner as algae is the best nutritional and nutraceutical product.
 If we compare Spirulina with Chlorella, we will see that Spirulina has a few more qualities.
-These conditions make Spirulina superior against other algae.
+These conditions make Spirulina superior to other algae.

 Differences Between Spirulina and Chlorella